3 Idiots: Development

 An official announcement regarding the film was made during early-2008, after working in the script for more than one-and-a-half year.
 During the pre-production, Hirani went to multiple engineering colleges, including those under the Indian Institutes of Technology in Mumbai and Delhi, to authenticate the lives of engineering students.
 He met many students and took pictures along with them.
 He needed the references for the clothes used, their looks and things they brought as many IIT-students were older than the fictional characters.
 The film also had shared many anecdotes from his college life, since Hirani had used to study in hostel during his young period.
 Hirani had carefully looked upon the notion in the lives of engineering students, as there are few things apart from drugs, sex and violence.
 However, Hirani had said that the film plays a satirical take on social pressures under an Indian education system.
 Apart from that, the film also addresses the issue of tussle between parents and children, but in a "sugar-coated manner".
 During the promotions of the film, Hirani stated that "the film is completely different of the Munna Bhai film series; in terms of the characters, story and the environment.
 However, both the films fall in the same genre, where all three films are heartwarming stories with lovable characters making it feel good.
 Both films have true emotions in the heart, happiness, sadness and also leave a strong message to the audience in the ending that make us satisfy".

+The basis of the lead character, Ranchoddas "Rancho" Chanchad / Phunsukh Wangdu, is unclear.
+According to Hirani, he was based on a fellow student at the Film and Television Institute of India (FTII) who similarly attended the school under a friend's identity under a mutual arrangement.
+Chopra claimed that the character was based on himself instead, and later said the character's name was based on that of a classmate at FTII.
+It has often been speculated that the character was based on educator and activist Sonam Wangchuk.
+Wangchuk had stated he had met Aamir Khan, who ultimately starred as Wangdu / Rancho, in 2008, but had never met with the filmmakers and wrote to them about his meeting with Khan following inquiries from some students who saw similarities between him and character.
+During Wangchuk's 2026 hunger strike, Omi Vaidya, who starred as Chatur, issued a statement in support, linking him to Wangdu / Rancho.
+Afterwards, Aamir Khan answered that the character was not based on Wangchuk in a Q&A session, saying "we didn't know about Mr. Sonam" during production.